miklevin/MikeLev.in/_posts/2025-09-15-mcp-chronicles-progressive-enhancement.md

     * **Title (plain text for YAML):** The MCP Chronicles: A Case Study in Progressive Enhancement
     * **Filename:** `mcp-chronicles-progressive-enhancement.md`
     * **Rationale:** This title is the most comprehensive.
 It frames the entry not as a single bug fix, but as a complete narrative arc—from a simple plugin to a full, spec-compliant protocol.
 It promises a story of architectural evolution, which has broader appeal than a single debugging session.

 ***

-    ## Unearthing a Ghost: Finding the Legacy Code in cli.py
-    ### Command-Line Surgery: Rewiring the System for the Future
-    ### From Plugin to Protocol: The Four-Stage Plan for Formal MCP
-    ### The Birth of a Legend: Writing "The MCP Chronicles"

-***
 **Book Potential Analysis:**